-VOL=vvvv,FILE=filename.ext
+VOL=vvvv, FILE=filename.ext/act

-- vvvv is a 1- to 4-character volume name of the disk containing OS/32.
-The BOOT loader program reads and displays the existing volume name to the system console. - filename.ext is the OS/32 filename and extension.
-After the OS/32 filename and extension are entered followed by a carriage return, the LSU loads OS/32.
+is a 1- to 4-character volume name of the disk containing OS/32.
+The BOOT loader program reads and displays the existing volume name to the system console.

+filename.ext/act

+is the OS/32 filename, extension and account number.
+After the OS/32 filename, extension and account number are entered followed by a CR, the LSU loads OS/32.

-If the letters OTHR are specified in response to the DEVICE= prompt, the following five prompts are displayed on the system console one at a time.
-1. DEV#=nnn nnn is a 1- to 3-digit hexadecimal number indicating the device address of the device containing OS/32.
+If the letters OTHR are specified in response to the DEVICEprompt, the following five prompts are displayed on the system console one at a time.

+1. DEV#=nnn

+nnn

+is a 1- to 3-digit hexadecimal number indicating the device address of the device containing OS/32.

-- 2. CODE=cc
+2. CODE=cc

-- Where:

-- cc is a 2-digit hexadecimal number indicating the device code of the device containing OS/32.
+is a 2-digit hexadecimal number indicating the device code of the device containing OS/32.
 See Table 2-6 for a list of device codes.

-- 3. CTLR=mmm
+3. CTLR=mmm

-- represents a 1- to 3-digit hexadecimal number indicating the controller address of the disk device containing OS/32.
-This prompt is not displayed if the device code specified a magnetic tape device. - 4.
-SLCH=sss represents a 1- to 3-digit hexadecimal number indicating the SELCH address of the magnetic tape or disk device containing OS/32.
+represents a 1- to 3-digit hexadecimal number indicating the controller address of the disk device containing OS/32.
+This prompt is not displayed if the device code specified a magnetic tape device.

+4. SLCH=sss

+SSS

+represents a 1- to 3-digit hexadecimal number indicating the SELCH address of the magnetic tape or disk device containing OS/32.
 This prompt is not displayed if the device code specified a floppy disk device.

+5. DRV#=n

-5. DRV #=n is a decimal number indicating the spindle containing the floppy disk from which the OS/32 is to be loaded.
+is a decimal number indicating the spindle containing the floppy disk from which the OS/32 is to be loaded.
 This prompt is displayed only if the device code indicated a floppy disk device.

-TABLE 2-6 PERKIN-ELMER STANDARD CONFIGURATIONS SUPPORTED BY LSU indicates that the user-specified fd does not exist or is not contiguous.
+TABLE 2-6 STANDARD CONFIGURATIONS SUPPORTED BY LSU